-Because although it is important to learn them to swim and take part in sports some experts believe that over doing the amount of activities and not spending enough time interacting and playing with other children can stifle children's confidence, imagination and independence.
+Because although it is important to learn them to swim and take part in sports some experts believe that overdoing the amount of activities and not spending enough time interacting and playing with other children can stifle children's confidence, imagination and independence.

 Try not to criticize your child, this does not mean being firm with them when necessary, but it is much more beneficial to correct your child rather than overly criticize them.

 When an adult is towering over a child and criticizing or continually shouting at them it can be daunting and frightening to that child, to a young child it can seem like facing an angry giant.

-Also try not to shame or embarrass them in front of others or put them down as this can dent their confidence and self-esteem, and sometimes just because we are having a bad day we tend to take it out on are children.
+Also try not to shame or embarrass them in front of others or put them down as this can dent their confidence and self-esteem, and sometimes just because we are having a bad day we tend to take it out on

 Having patients and giving your children some love whilst at the same time finding time to show some interest with their hobbies can be a great way of bonding, and children love to feel wanted.

-Encourage your children to join in with the conversation especially when in the company of other adults otherwise they can easily feel left out of things.
+Encourage your children to join in with the conversation, especially when in the company of other adults otherwise they can easily feel left out of things.

 Children lose their confidence through a numerous of reasons, this can be from low self-esteem because they may have been teased for how they look, being bullied, embarrassed, shown up, or isolated at school or

-Low confidence in children can be from a lack of support and help in their early years from or constant criticism and being put down.
+Low confidence in children can be from a lack of support and help in their early years or from constant criticism and being put down.
 One of the biggest fears stems from public humiliation or rejection.

-The pressures sometimes thrust on children to pass exams can cause unneeded anxiety and stress, rejection and not feeling loved or belonging to close network of friends can also take it's toll on them.
+The pressures sometimes thrust on children to pass exams can cause unneeded anxiety and stress, rejection and not feeling loved or belonging to close network of friends can also take its toll on them.
 Being teased mercilessly by older brothers, sisters or other children can lower their confidence.

-Feeling they are not worthy or good enough can lower there self esteem, if they believe something is wrong with bodies or looks this can chip away at the confidence levels.
+Feeling they are not worthy or good enough can lower their self esteem, if they believe something is wrong with their bodies or looks this can chip away at the confidence levels.